LearnWeb3DAO/Building-a-DAO/README.md

   module.exports = { CRYPTODEVS_NFT_CONTRACT_ADDRESS };
   ```

-- Now, let's add the Rinkeby Network to your Hardhat Config so we can deploy to Rinkeby.
+- Now, let's add the Goerli Network to your Hardhat Config so we can deploy to Goerli.
 Open your `hardhat.config.js` file and replace it with the following:

   ```javascript
   require("@nomicfoundation/hardhat-toolbox");